konfuzio-ai/konfuzio-sdk/docs/sdk/releasing/index.md

 |   |
 │   ├── tests                              <- Pytests: basic tests to test scripts based on a demo project │   │
-│   ├── .gitignore                         <- Specify files untracked and ignored by git │   ├── README.md                          <- Readme to get to know konfuzio_sdk package
+│   ├── konfuzio_sdk_extras_list.py        <- List of extra dependencies for different modes of installation of the SDK │   ├── .gitignore                         <- Specify files untracked and ignored by git │   ├── README.md                          <- Readme to get to know konfuzio_sdk package
 │   ├── pytest.ini                         <- Configurations for pytests